 We stayed at the Park Hyatt Milano and it was fantastic.
 You can’t beat the location (it’s literally right next to Galleria Vittorio Emanuele and just steps away from the Duomo), the service is wonderful, and the breakfast buffet there is delicious.
-I’ll write up an in-depth Park Hyatt Milan Review post, and if you’re looking for a hotel to stay at in Milan I can’t recommend it enough.
+I wrote up an in-depth Park Hyatt Milan Review post, and if you’re looking for a hotel to stay at in Milan I can’t recommend it enough.

 Things to Do in Milan: Ultimate Milan Travel Guide

 Visit the Duomo.
 Let’s kick things off with a bang, shall we??
 The Duomo in Milan has unquestionably the most exterior I have ever seen on any European cathedral.
 The details of the facade are just insane.
 This is one of those gems I was talking about that absolutely needs to be on your bucket list to see in person at some point in your life.
 Be sure to get skip-the-line tickets online to climb the stairs up to the top exterior of the Duomo.
 It’s amazing up there.
 Give yourself plenty of time (a couple hours at least) to walk around and admire the intricately detailed rafters, columns, and spires.
 It will likely be fairly crowded, but if you time it right you can get a photo like I did where it looks like you have the whole Duomo to yourself.
 Once you get to the second level, you can sit and enjoy the views of Milan and take even more photos with the beautiful architecture.
 Head down and check out the interior of the Milan cathedral (although the exterior really is the most awe-inspiring part of the Duomo).